GLaDOS-Michigan/pitometer/measurements/experiments/README.md

     * Start a network experiment, which consists of a set of trials
 - start_network_trial
     * Start a single network trial with remote hosts
+- start_rsl_trial-local
+    * Start a single rsl trial with all nodes running locally, using the loopback IP addresses
 - start_toylock_trial
     * Start a single toylock trial with the specified remote hosts
 - start_toylock_trial-local